 Despite what a collector may tell you, if you select ICRP or IBR, you do not have to make three payments before applying for consolidation.

 Before the Department will consolidate the loan, they will send you a summary sheet that lists the loans that will be included in the consolidation.
 It will also list the repayment plan that you selected.
 You should review this information carefully and contact the Department if there are any problems.
-If you do not contact them within ten days of the date of the letter, they will assume the information is correct and will process the consolidation.
-The Department has recently changed this period to 15 days.
+If you do not contact them within fifteen days of the date of the letter, they will assume the information is correct and will process the consolidation.
 You must contact the Department during this period if you want to discontinue the consolidation or if you have questions.

 While they are collecting the information needed to make the monthly payment calculation, the Department may ask you to pay an initial amount that covers the monthly interest.
 If you cannot afford this payment, you may request a forbearance that will last until you are notified of your actual payment.